monaliptl/Deploy-Resume-on-EC2-with-CI-CD-/README.md

-# 🚀 Resume Deployment on AWS
+# 🚀 Resume Deployment on AWS (CI/CD with Docker & GitHub Actions)

-This project demonstrates automated CI/CD deployment of a resume website to AWS EC2 using GitHub Actions.
+This project demonstrates how to automatically deploy a static resume website to an AWS EC2 instance using Docker and GitHub Actions.

 ## 📁 Tech Stack
 - HTML/CSS
+- Docker (containerization)
-- GitHub Actions (CI/CD)
+- GitHub Actions (CI/CD Pipeline)
 - AWS EC2 (Ubuntu)
-- Apache Web Server

 ## ⚙️ How it Works

 1. Push code to the `main` branch
 2. GitHub Actions connects to EC2 via SSH
-3. Code is deployed to Apache web server
+3. It clones the repository, builds a Docker image, and runs the container
-4. Resume is instantly live
+4. Resume site is live and running on EC2 (Port 80)

 ## 🛠 Setup